 Or that other oils like coconut, olive, and MCT are the perfect medium for making potent infusions.

-This is because cannabis researchers have discovered that cannabinoids are lipophilic, meaning they’re soluble in dietary fat.
+Cannabis researchers have discovered that cannabinoids are lipophilic, meaning they’re soluble in dietary fat.

 When we make an oil infusion, the goal is to get the trichomes that contain the cannabinoids off of the plant material and into the oil or butter (without the unwanted extras, like chlorophyll).